 Several factors have an influence on the quantity supplied in response to a product's price changes.
-The factors include time, the cost structure of producers, producer price expectations, ability to store a product, and the ease of changing from the production of one product to another.
+The factors include:

 The effect of producer expectations on the supply curve can be seen in the market garden example.
 If an increase in market garden prices were considered by many potential producers to be short lived or too small, then the total supply response would be less.
 Conversely, if price increases were expected to remain in the medium- or long-term, the elasticity of the total supply curve may be greater.

 The ability of a product to be stored affects how much a producer can offer for sale in a given time period.
-Let's look at a product like grain, which is easily storable.
+Consider a product like grain, which is easily storable.
 In one crop year, a producer may offer for sale both this year's crop and also what is in storage from previous years.
-On the other hand, if a product is perishable, like lettuce, market supply will be limited to what is currently produced.
+Conversely, if a product is perishable, like lettuce, market supply will be limited to what is currently produced.

 The ease of switching inputs to different uses is related to the influence of cost structures on supply elasticity.
 Some inputs or set of inputs may not be used for anything other than one product.
 If that is the case, then the supply of that product will be relatively inelastic compared to a product produced with inputs that can be used in a variety of ways.